PR 101 eNEWSLETTER - SUBSCRIBE TODAY!

 - Find your length – Your target audience dictates your article length.
 Some audiences prefer long-form copy opposed to short articles.
 Writing for your audience will help you avoid comments like “TLDR”, which translates to: Too Long, Didn’t Read.

 - Optimize your content – Pick keyword battles you can win!
 After determining the best keywords for your blog posts, make sure you’re reaching a keyword density of at least 2.7 percent.
-We provide a lot of tips for SEO here.

 - Share the right content – As I mentioned earlier, your content needs to have value.
 Share tips, teach people how to do things, and give new context to older, already-published content.